franzheidl/alfred-workflows/README.md

 ![Open With Atom Screenshot](http://github.com/franzheidl/alfred-workflows/raw/master/screenshots/atom.png)

-Open current Finder files or folders in [Atom](http://atom.io) by using a Keyword `emacs` or by file/folder action.
-You can optionally enter a path to open: `emacs ~/your/path/here`.
-Search for files or folders to open using `emacs* filename`.
+Open current Finder files or folders in [Atom](http://atom.io) by using a Keyword `atom` or by file/folder action.
+You can optionally enter a path to open: `atom ~/your/path/here`.
+Search for files or folders to open using `atom* filename`.